joey711/dada2docker/README.md

 docker run -d -p 8787:8787 -v ~:/home/rstudio/ joey711/dada2-rstudio-devel
 ```

-Where `~` can be replaced by a local (host) directory of your choice.
+- Where `~` can be replaced by a local (host) directory of your choice.
-You can also add `-v` args for making additional folders available in your Rstudio session.
+- You can also add `-v` args for making additional folders available in your Rstudio session.
+- Point a browser window to `0.0.0.0:8787` while the container is running to start working in RStudio.

 ## Shiny-dada2